meinvyuxiao/2023-Turkey-Syria-Earthquake-ML-Data/README.md

 Please refer to the paper for more details.

 If you apply the data and methodology in this paper, please add the citation:

 Yu, X., Hu, X., Song, Y., Xu, S., Li, X., Song, X., Fan, X., & Wang, F. (2024).
-Intelligent assessment of building damage of 2023 Turkey-Syria Earthquake by multiple remote sensing approaches.
-Npj Natural Hazards, 1(1). https://doi.org/10.1038/s44304-024-00003-0
+Intelligent assessment of building damage of 2023 Turkey-Syria Earthquake by multiple remote sensing approaches. npj Natural Hazards, 1(1). https://doi.org/10.1038/s44304-024-00003-0

-We have processed 5 features to establish the machine learning model, i.e., Amplitude Dispersion Index(adi), Damage_Proxy_from_Sentinel(dpm), Damage_Proxy_from_ALOS(dpm_alos),  Normalized Difference Built-up Index(ndbi), and Peak ground acceleration(pga).
-The ground truth(GT) file is included too.
+We have processed 5 features to establish the machine learning model, i.e., Amplitude Dispersion Index (adi), Damage_Proxy_from_Sentinel (dpm), Damage_Proxy_from_ALOS (dpm_alos),  Normalized Difference Built-up Index (ndbi), and Peak ground acceleration (pga).
+The ground truth (GT) file is included too.
 All features are selected within each damage level.

 There are three folders attached:
 **resampled_tifs**: A collection of all features' raster files in GeoTiff format.